Peak Week: Part 1

 Read more »

-How to break trough a plateau?
+How to break through a plateau?

 Incorporating the strategy of cycling back to a lower weight and increasing repetitions before progressing to heavier weights can be an effective method for breaking through plateaus and stimulating muscle growth.
 Here's how you can implement this approach within your strength training routine: